grafana/loki/docs/architecture.md

 ## Multi Tenancy

-All data both in memory and in long-term storage is partitioned by a tenant ID, pulled from the `X-Scope-OrgID` header from the request when Loki is ran in multi-tenant mode.
+All data both in memory and in long-term storage is partitioned by a tenant ID, pulled from the `X-Scope-OrgID` header from the request when Loki is run in multi-tenant mode.
 When Loki is **not** in multi-tenant mode, the header is ignored and the tenant ID is set to "fake", which will appear in the index and in stored chunks.